 HBOS shares surge as move helps quell investor fears over state of banking sector.

-Juliette Saly, a senior analyst in one of Sydney’s leading online brokerages, said fear, not market fundamentals, was behind the slippage in global bourses.
+Juliette Saly, a senior analyst in one of Sydney’s leading online brokerages, said fear, not market fundamentals, was driving most of the selling.

 “Investors are still unnerved by the fear and panic.
 The bail-out of AIG was not the quick-fix solution that investors were hoping for,” she told Al Jazeera.

 “The thought that one of the world’s largest companies could collapse just sent ripples throughout investors.”